Sojourner Truth: On a mission

 In 1856, Truth bought a neighboring lot in Northampton, but she did not keep the new property for long.
 On September 3, 1857, she sold all her possessions, new and old, to Daniel Ives and moved to Battle Creek, Michigan, where she rejoined former members of the Millerite movement who had formed the Seventh-day Adventist Church.
 Antislavery movements had begun early in Michigan and Ohio.
 Here, she also joined the nucleus of the Michigan abolitionists, the Progressive Friends, some who she had already met at national conventions.
 From 1857 to 1867 Truth lived in the village of Harmonia, Michigan, a Spiritualist utopia.
 She then moved into nearby Battle Creek, Michigan, living at her home on 38 College St. until her death in 1883.
 According to the 1860 census, her household in Harmonia included her daughter, Elizabeth Banks (age 35), and her grandsons James Caldwell (misspelled as "Colvin"; age 16) and Sammy Banks (age 8).

-During the Civil War, Truth helped recruit black troops for the Union Army.
+Truth helped recruit black men into the Union army during the Civil War.
 Her grandson, James Caldwell, enlisted in the 54th Massachusetts Regiment.
 In 1864, Truth was employed by the National Freedman's Relief Association in Washington, D.C., where she worked diligently to improve conditions for African-Americans.
 In October of that year, she was invited to the White House by President Abraham Lincoln.
 In 1865, while working at the Freedman's Hospital in Washington, Truth rode in the streetcars to help force their desegregation.